hexa4ce/character/README.md

 # character

-A Go package for parsing character cards in PNG format.
+A Go package for parsing character cards in PNG format, inspired and more or less transpiled using AI from https://github.com/OpenRouterTeam/character

 ## Installation